 Leading New Zealand architectural practice Warren and Mahoney has been appointed the designers of the Kaikōura, Wakatu Quay development.
-Concept drawings are now underway.
-Once these are complete, KMDP will release the designs to the community in early August.
 Potential development may include a hospitality, tourism/activity operator, community gathering points, space to play/fish/walk and education facilities.

-75 people took part and offered suggestions to be included in the business case for South Bay Harbour/Marina.
-Craig Hutchison was the winner of the competition to go on a local fishing charter with Fish Kaikōura.
-This was announced on June 15, 2021.
+Community members were invited to offer suggestions for the potential development of South Bay Harbour/Marina.
+75 suggestions were received and Craig Hutchison was the winner of the competition to go on a local fishing charter with Fish Kaikōura.
 The feedback and ideas will be incorporated into the business case that is due for submission to the Government in early 2022.

 Updates and more information

 You can also sign up to our online newsletter which will keep you in the loop with all things to do with the Kaikōura Marine Development Project.

 17/01/2020 Media Release - $10.98million of Provincial Growth Funding Announced for Kaikōura

 07/08/2020 Media Release - Kaikōura Marine Development project begins with a blessing.

 28/09/2020 Media Release - Project Lead appointed for Kaikōura Marine Development Project

 03/12/2020 Media Release - Wakatu Quay opens to the public in time for summer season